WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

    a.
 The *vertex shader* calculates the location of a surface in relationship
       to each "light source" and the scene's camera.
 The locations are placed into :code:`varying` variables and interpolated across the surface.
-      Therefore, each fragment knows its location relative to each light source and to the scene's camera.
+      Therefore, a fragment knows its location relative to each light source and to the scene's camera.
    b.
-The *fragment shader* uses the *texture maps* created by the "light source renderings"
+The *fragment shader* uses the *texture maps* (*shadow maps*) created
+      by the "light source renderings"
       from step 1 to determine if a pixel is in full light or shadow.

 To implement the details of this algorithm the following questions must be answered:

-* How can the data from a scene rendering be saved to a *texture map*?
-(For the purposes of rendering shadows, the resulting *texture map* is called a *shadow map*.)
+* How can the data from a scene rendering be saved to a *texture map* (i.e., *shadow map*)?
 * How can a scene be rendered from the location and orientation of a light source?
 * How can a *shadow map* be used to determine if a surface is in shadow?